nichamond143/elderly-activity-monitoring-system/README.md

 This project is a activity detection and tracking system for the elderly, employing a custom trained computer vision model and transition algorithm.
 It utilizes web camera footage processed by Ultralytics YOLOv8 for object detection and tracking.
 The system trains a custom model using pose estimation for activity recognition, with results stored in a Firebase database, accessible via a Flutter web app developed in Flutterflow.

 ## Features
 - **Activity Recognition**: Detects activities such as standing, sitting, and sleeping.
+Link to Google Colab: [YOLOv8 Custom Pose Estimation](https://colab.research.google.com/drive/1KIdEeraimaSSi6q0DvRHfmBwo2SIXseF?usp=sharing)
 - **Transition Tracking**: Monitors transitions between activities.
 - **Custom-Trained Model**: Utilizes a custom-trained computer vision model for accurate activity recognition (activity-model.pt)
 - **Memory Monitoring**: Logs and checks the current CPU and memory usage whether it exceeds a specified threshold (default 95%)